fairyland-ocaml/fairyland-ocaml.github.io/src/libraries/argparse.md

 ## Summary and Questions

-To recap, after skipping documenting, escaping, error code, auto-completing, two of the most popular command-line lianguages `Core.Command` and `Cmdliner` can be grasped via four concepts i.e. **Argument Parser**, **Argument Handler**, **Command Item**, and **Driver**.
+To recap, after skipping documenting, escaping, error code, auto-completing, two of the most popular command-line libraries `Core.Command` and `Cmdliner` can be grasped via four concepts i.e. **Argument Parser**, **Argument Handler**, **Command Item**, and **Driver**.
 The [diagram](#diagrams-for-corecommand-and-cmdliner) not only shows their internal relation, but also reveal the similarity between them.
-I don't have time to re-comment all their documents and tutorials from my viewpoint, but I suggest to go back to them ((for [`Command`](https://dev.realworldocaml.org/command-line-parsing.html) and for [`Cmdliner`](https://erratique.ch/software/cmdliner/doc/tutorial.html))) after this post.
+I don't have time to re-comment all their documents and tutorials from my viewpoint, but you're well equipped to go back for them ((for [`Command`](https://dev.realworldocaml.org/command-line-parsing.html) and for [`Cmdliner`](https://erratique.ch/software/cmdliner/doc/tutorial.html))) after this post.

 Explicit syntax for for command-line languages and static safety typed parsing arise very interesting problems to me.
 I will delve into it in future posts.